Organic vs Inorganic Compounds: Difference and Comparison

 1. Organic substances are hydrocarbons because they are produced solely from carbon and hydrogen, whereas inorganic substances are not made up of carbon.

 2. Carbon(II)oxide, water, and carbon(IV)oxide are the products produced when organic compounds burn.
-At the same time, inorganic compounds do not burn, but when they do, they often produce cation oxide and a cation nitride.
+At the same time, inorganic compounds do not burn, but when they do, they produce cation oxide and a cation nitride.

 3. Organic substances are generated from living organisms, while non-living natural mechanisms or human experimental activities generate inorganic compounds.